About G2P is about Gene

 Along with artistic work, Ganssle has developed curriculum, workshops, and community outreach in what is now The Sidney Poitier Film School at Arizona State University.
 During the Covid pandemic, as assistant director of undergraduate studies in the School, Ganssle adapted Hollywood’s strategy to resume production using guidelines from the Los Angeles Health Department.
 The New American Film School Safety Protocol allowed ASU to continue student film production while other universities ceased production.
 As a result of this protocol, not one covid illness occurred on any of the Film School’s capstone sets in 2020 and 2021.

 Since then, additional safety procedures, committee work and course development has been Ganssle’s priority as The Sidney Poitier New American Film School continues its work at the Media and Immersive Experience Center, or The MIX, a $75 million production facility at Mesa City Center, dedicated to film studies, production and VR/AR/XR projects.
-Ganssle is now an Associate Teaching Professor whose future academic initiatives include a multi-camera acting/production project, a VO/narration/looping course and more theatre and commercial performance work in 2023.
+Ganssle is now an Associate Teaching Professor whose future academic initiatives include a VO/narration/looping course and more theatre and commercial performance work.